Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Experiments

 \subsection{Experimental Evaluation}

-In this section, we first introduce the baselines and then discuss in detail the performance of the algorithms in various racing scenarios.
+In this section, we present the baseline algorithms and discuss their performance in various racing scenarios.
+We conduct three different experiments: I) Evaluation of the learning curves of Dreamer and model-free algorithms in simulation, II) Evaluation of the generalization ability by testing the trained models in simulation, and III) Evaluation of the transferability on our real testing platform.

 \textbf{Model-free baselines.} We compare the performance of the Dreamer agent against the following advanced model-free baselines: D4PG, an enhanced version of DDPG~\cite{barthmaron2018d4pg}, MPO, a stable off-policy algorithm~\cite{abdolmaleki2018mpo}, SAC, an off-policy actor-critic algorithm with less sensitivity to hyperparameters~\cite{Haarnoja2019learningToWalk}, PPO, an on-policy algorithm~\cite{schulman2017proximal}, and PPO-LSTM, the recurrent version of PPO using long short-term memory~\cite{hochreiter1997long}.
-PPO-LSTM is chosen as a baseline since policies built by recurrent neural network approximators demonstrate remarkable performance in learning to control \cite{hasani2020liquid,lechner2020gershgorin,hasani2019response,lechner2020learning}.
+PPO-LSTM is chosen as a baseline since policies built by recurrent networks demonstrate remarkable performance in learning to control \cite{hasani2021liquid,hasani2019response,lechner2020learning,hasani2021closed}.
+We tuned the hyperparameters for each baseline algorithm with Optuna~\cite{akiba2019optuna}.

-We conduct three different experiments: I) Evaluation of the learning curves of Dreamer and model-free algorithms in simulation, II) Evaluation of the generalization ability by testing the trained models in simulation, and III) Evaluation of the transferability on our real testing platform.

-\textbf{Learning performance and sample efficiency.} In Figure~\ref{fig:learning_curves} we give the learning curves of the model-free and model-based algorithms in 3 different tracks.
-Except for the simple track Columbia, all advanced model-free methods fail to successfully perform one lap in more complex maps.
-On the other hand, the Dreamer agents efficiently learn to complete the tasks regardless of the degrees of complexity of the tracks.
+\textbf{Learning performance and sample efficiency.} In Figure~\ref{fig:learning_curves_and_transfer} (left) we show the learning curves of the model-free and model-based algorithms in three different tracks.
+Except for the simple track Columbia, all advanced model-free methods fail to perform one lap in more complex maps successfully.
+On the other hand, Dreamer efficiently learns to complete the tasks regardless of the degrees of complexity of the tracks.